DeeNeon/px2html-demo/README.md

 Ensure that the elements work and display correctly in the following browsers and OS devises:

+#### Desktop

 - Firefox       (latest version)
 - Google Chrome (latest version)
 - Safari        (latest version)
 - Microsoft Edge
 - Internet Explorer 11

+#### Mobile

 - Safari (iOS 9.0)
 - Chrome (Android 5.0)

 ## Project delivery structure

+Aside from whatever tool you use for coding this test the final deliverables should have the following structure.

 ~~~
+├── .
+├── ..
 ├── dist
 |   ├── images           # Images
 |   ├── stylesheets      # Global styles